ioi-foundation/dcrypt/docs/api/types/README.md

 -   `algorithms::types` then builds upon these by defining more specialized, algorithm-aware types like `Nonce<N>`, `Salt<N>`, `Digest<N>`, `Tag<N>`, `SymmetricKey<A, N>`, etc., which often use `SecretBytes<N>` or `SecretBuffer<N>` (from `common`) internally.
 -   The `Key` type from `api` is used by some of the KEM/Signature trait implementations as the `Self::Key` associated type for simplicity where fixed-size, algorithm-bound keys (like `SymmetricKey<A,N>`) are not yet fully integrated into those placeholder implementations.

-These core types are crucial for writing secure cryptographic code in DCRYPT, providing a safe foundation for handling sensitive materials and cryptographic objects.
+These core types are crucial for writing secure cryptographic code in dcrypt, providing a safe foundation for handling sensitive materials and cryptographic objects.